Software-Research-Lab/CBM-Application-Software/README.md

 ## Definition answer

-Returns the answer to the subject with definition about the subject by determination of noun with basic question form:
+Dialog key **what is** (noun definition) returns the answer to the subject with definition about the subject by determination of noun with basic question form:

     user: true (DAC)
     _bot: true is true